How Vitamin D Answers Came To Be and Why It Matters

 Could vitamin D help you too?

-The good results Miriam obtained motivated me to try and fill the knowledge gap I had originally found when I was researching this topic.
+The good results Miriam obtained with 70,000 IU and then 100,000 IU, motivated me to try and fill the knowledge gap I had originally found when I was researching this topic.

 After all, I could finally see how all the blood and urine tests, supplements and co-factors fit together.

 This information was scattered through several books, research papers, and patient testimonials.
-Some of it came directly from Miriam’s first-hand experience with vitamin D therapy.
+Some of it came directly from Miriam’s Doctor and our first-hand experience with vitamin D therapy.

 This led me to publish the original Portuguese version of my book on safe high-dose vitamin D therapy.